25prabhu10/notes/docs/Languages/JavaScript/Libraries/Axios.md

 ## Axios Instance

-You can create a new instance of axios with a custom config.
+You can create a new instance of axios with a custom config

 ```javascript
 import axios from "axios";